dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Other Services/Azure DevOps/Azure Pipelines.md

 ### Agents

-Self-Hosted Agents are ideal when we required a specific custom environment for our tools and/ or have some compliance requirement
+Self-Hosted Agents are ideal when we required a custom environment for our tools and/ or have some compliance requirement

 **Agent Pool**: Pool of Agents that are scoped to a DevOps Organization